Let’s first answer the question: what is a suffix?

 -ello, -ella, -elli, -elle

-Fairly common, but not as common as the –ino suffix.
-If you’re in doubt and don’t have any means to check, use –ino.
+Quite common, but not as common as the –ino suffix.
+If you’re in doubt and have no way to check, use –ino.

 Colomba, colombella